 An officer may break and enter any premises or vehicle when necessary to the execution of the warrant if:

 (1) The officer has previously announced his identity and purpose as required by G.S.
-15A-249 and reasonably believes either that admittance is being denied or unreasonably delayed or that the premises or vehicle is unoccupied; or
+15A-249 and has probable cause to believe either that admittance is being denied or unreasonably delayed or that the premises or vehicle is unoccupied; or

-(2) The officer has probable cause to believe that the giving of notice would endanger the life or safety of any person.
+(2) The officer has probable cause to believe that the giving of notice would endanger the life or safety of any person and has received previous approval by a judge.

+(3) An “unreasonable delay” is defined as ……..

 Things for this Working Group to consider: